 In the midst of other amusements the announcement of a bull-bait was a piece of very exciting news, and a party of us galloped over to luncheon with a hospitable landowner in the neighbourhood, to learn if the fight were really to take place.
 He agreed to accompany us, but considerably damped our ardour by doubting the truth of the information we had received, telling us that the owner of a small grog-shop was in the habit of giving notice of fights to attract customers, who, by way of consolation, I suppose, for their disappointment, freely imbibed his liquors.
-On arriving at the ground, an area generally used for keeping oxen in, of about a hundred yards square, surrounded by a strong wall of adobes. we saw some three or four hundred people assembled; and by the looks and behaviour of many, the liquors must have been potent and plentiful.
-A bull with filed horns was presently let into the area, and a man with a poncho in his hand advanced to the centre, and with loud cries called the bull a coward and other hard names, and challenged him to ad-The bull did so; whereupon the man made vance. his escape with great precipitation.
-A horseman next went in, armed with a short pole with a small iron point at the end; pinking the bull with this weapon, he displayed his horsemanship by avoiding the attacks of the animal, turning short round, and sometimes thrusting his horse at the hind quarters of the bull, who plunged on, unable to turn so nimbly as his adversary.
+On arriving at the ground, an area generally used for keeping oxen in, of about a hundred yards square, surrounded by a strong wall of adobes, we saw some three or four hundred people assembled; and by the looks and behaviour of many, the liquors must have been potent and plentiful.
+A bull with filed horns was presently let into the area, and a man with a poncho in his hand, advanced to the centre, and with loud cries called the bull a coward and other hard names, and challenged him to advance.
+The bull did so; whereupon the man made his escape with great precipitation.
+A horseman next went in, armed with a short pole with a small iron point at the end; \ pinking the bull with this weapon, he displayed his horsemanship by avoiding the attacks of the animal, turning short round, and sometimes thrusting his horse at the hind quarters of the bull, who plunged on, unable to turn so nimbly as his adversary.
 Another foot-man then advanced, very much the worse for his potations.
-Standing behind his poncho, he branded his foe with various bad names, with drunken perseverance, until the insulted creature rushing at him, the consequence to be expected followed,-he was tossed into the air.
-He rose, however, and ran off uninjured, the bull, who at first was for following up his victory, being distracted by a horseman, who attacked him in the Three bulls were then produced, but with few rear.

-incidents: one preferred the garden, and rushing through a gate, which he broke to pieces, pursued by many, lasso in hand, he played Old Harry with our friend's pretty flowers.
-Considering the sport we had seen amply sufficient, we resisted our friend's advice, to stay and see more.
+Standing behind his poncho, he branded his foe with various bad names, with drunken perseverance, until the insulted creature rushing at him, he was tossed into the air.
+He rose, however, and ran off uninjured, the bull, who at first was for following up his victory, being distracted by a horseman, who attacked him in the rear.
+Three bulls were then produced, but with few incidents: one preferred the garden, and rushing through a gate, which he broke to pieces, pursued by many, lasso in hand, he played Old Harry with our friend's pretty flowers.
 I found, on inquiry, that the man who was tossed had met a similar fate at many previous baits; so I suppose it was the regular thing-a part of the entertainment-and not as I at first, in my ignorance, imagined, the effect of his confounded stupidity.